 The European Union General Data Protection Regulation (GDPR) is a comprehensive data protection law that governs how entities operating in the EU, targeting products and services to individuals in the EU or monitoring the behavior of EU citizens, handle personal information.
 The GDPR is intended to unify and strengthen the protection of personal data of people residing within the member states of the European Union.
-More information is available at the EU GDPR website.
-The GDPR regulations will come into effect on May 25, 2018.

 The GDPR defines three primary entities who are involved in the processing of personal data: Data Controllers, Data Subjects, and Data Processors.
 Each group has different roles and requirements regarding their interactions with customer personal data:

-- A Data Subject is an end user whose personal data is being processed by the Data Processor on behalf of the Data Controller.
+- A Data Subject is an end-user whose personal data is being processed by the Data Processor on behalf of the Data Controller.

 - A Data Controller is the entity that determines the purposes and means of the processing of personal data.